-With a base Manufacturer's Suggested Retail Price (MSRP) just under $20,000, the 2013 Dodge Avenger is billed as the most affordable mid-size sedan.
-At that price, the 2013 Avenger undercuts the Hyundai Sonata, Kia Optima, Subaru Legacy and VW Passat by about $1,000, and the Toyota Camry, Honda Accord, Chevy Malibu, Ford Fusion and Nissan Altima by even more.
-Keep in mind these are not necessarily direct comparisons, though, as the Avenger has less power, lower fuel economy and fewer gears than some rivals.
-On the other end of the spectrum, a loaded R/T model can reach $28,000, still a solid value.
+With a base Manufacturer’s Suggested Retail Price (MSRP) just under $20,000, the 2014 Dodge Avenger is billed as the most-affordable mid-size sedan and, with the optionally-available V6 engine, America’s most-affordable car with a V6.
+The base 2014 Avenger undercuts the Hyundai Sonata, Kia Optima, Subaru Legacy and VW Passat by about $1,000, and the Toyota Camry, Honda Accord, Chevy Malibu, Ford Fusion and Nissan Altima by even more.
+These are not necessarily direct comparisons, as the base Avenger has less power, lower EPA fuel economy numbers and fewer gears than some rivals.
+On the other end, a loaded R/T model can reach $28,000.
 Be sure to check the Kelley Blue Book Fair Purchase Price to find what others in your area are paying for the Avenger.
-In terms of resale value, the 2013 Avenger is predicted to fall short, registering among the lowest in this class.
+As for resale value, the 2014 Avenger is predicted to fall short of the competition, registering among the lowest in this class.

-A base 2013 Dodge Avenger SE comes with a 2.4-liter 4-cylinder engine, 4-speed automatic transmission, air conditioning with filtration system, tilt/telescoping steering wheel, manual-adjust driver's seat and 60/40 split-folding rear seats.
+A base 2014 Dodge Avenger SE has a 2.4-liter 4-cylinder engine, 4-speed automatic transmission, air conditioning with filtration system, tilt/telescoping steering wheel, manual-adjust driver’s seat and 60/40 split-folding rear seats.
 The base audio system is an AM/FM/CD/satellite radio with auxiliary jack and four speakers.
-SXT models add a 6-speed automatic transmission, 8-way power driver's seat, automatic climate control and six speakers.
-Top-line R/T models come with the V6 engine, leather seats, 18-inch aluminum wheels, Uconnect hands-free phone system and media center with 6.5-inch display screen, 40-gig hard drive and six Boston speakers.
+SXT models add a 6-speed automatic transmission, 8-way power driver’s seat, automatic climate control and six speakers.
+Top-line R/T models have the V6 engine, leather seats, 18-inch aluminum wheels, Uconnect hands-free phone system and media center with 6.5-inch display screen, 40-gig hard drive and six Boston speakers.

-The 2013 Avenger can be fitted with the Uconnect infotainment system, which adds a color touch-screen and a hard drive for storing music and can be upgraded with a navigation system and real-time traffic information.
+The 2014 Avenger can be fitted with the Uconnect infotainment system, which adds a color touch-screen and a hard drive for storing music and can be upgraded with a navigation system and real-time traffic information.
 Other major add-ons include a power sunroof, V6 engine in SE and SXT models, engine block heater for cold-weather environments, heated front seats and the Rallye Appearance Group for SXT models that includes 18-inch wheels, trunk-mounted spoiler and two-tone black and red cloth interior.
+The Blacktop and Rallye packages are available on the SE trim level with the 4-ctylinder engine.

 Dodge’s V6 is among the best out there.
 This engine feels as powerful as a V8, purrs like a Lexus and also offers impressive fuel economy.